khaliilii/LinuWiz/README.md

 [![Github all releases](https://img.shields.io/github/downloads/Naereen/StrapDown.js/total.svg)](https://GitHub.com/Naereen/StrapDown.js/releases/)

 # Description
-The FSSI is a simple solution for installing programs and configuring tools in the  **short time!**
+The LinuWiz is a simple solution for installing programs and configuring tools in the  **short time!**
 This script automatically installs and executes packages and settings suitable for your distribution by automatically detecting your Linux distribution.

 ## Manual